blater54/Hospital-Readmission/README.md

 ## Overview

 Hospital Readmission is a big issue within the industry.
 As someone who wants to become a Data Scientist in Health, I wanted to contribute to its cause.
 The data obtained was from medicare.gov and it features 19,344 data.
-The objective of this project was to compare Medicare's predictive data with my own prediction.
+The objective of this project is to predict how readmission rate are and see if we can decrease it.

 # Exploratory Data Analysis
 ![](images/Predicted_Readmission_Rate_vs_Expected_Readmission_Rate.png)